systemcarl/weblog/articles/about-me.md

 I feel the need to introduce myself, my work, and my ambitions to give context
     to my projects and other endeavours.
-While I find it challenging to write about myself, leaving my story lets me share and connect with the
+While I find it challenging to write about myself, leaving my story here lets me share and connect with the
     online community.

 # I Have Ended Up Where I Need to Be